Three Lives Three Worlds, The Pillow Book: Minor characters

 Ah Li: He is Bai Qian and Ye Hua's son.
 Ah Li is 500 years old, yet still appears as a young child and often fights with his father for his mother's affection.
 Ah Li is very close to his cousin, Feng Jiu, and despite their age difference, Ah Li is forced to call Dong Hua 'brother'.

-Bai Gun Gun: Feng Jiu and Dong Hua's son, Gun Gun has a toddler's appearance, but is very composed and responsible, finding himself caring for his childish mother as he grew up.
+Bai Gun Gun: Feng Jiu and Dong Hua's son, Gun Gun has a toddler's appearance, but is very composed and responsible, finding himself caring for his childish mother as he grows up.

 Bai Qian: Former Queen of Qing Qiu and current Crown Princess of the Heaven Clan, she is Ah Li's mother and Feng Jiu's aunt.
 Bai Qian loves watching Chinese opera and is renowned as the number one beauty of Heaven.

 Bai Zhi: One of the old deities holding the title of Di Jun, Bai Zhi is the ruling emperor of Qing Qiu, Feng Jiu's grandfather.
 He is a nine-tailed white fox who is very laid back and forgetful.
 Despite his title as Di Jun, Bai Zhi displays some form of respect towards Dong Hua, as he was once a subordinate serving under Dong Hua in the Prehistoric Age.

 Cang Yi: He is the deity of Mount Zhi Yue whom Feng Jiu almost married 70 years prior to the start of the novel.
 Cang Yi met Feng Jiu at Zhe Yan's peach blossom forest, and fell in love with her at first sight.
 In order to marry her off, Bai Zhi had Feng Jiu tied and sent off to Mount Zhi Yue.
 Later that night, Feng Jiu destroyed the palace on Mount Zhi Yue and escaped.

 Cha Cha: Aranya's personal maid who served Feng Jiu in the Dream.

 Elder Yun Zhuang: One of the few people who knew of the Hui Ming Realm's existence, he helped to cover up Dong Hua's 100 years of sleep by having Si Ming rewrite the Mortal Book of Fate to make everyone believe that Dong Hua went to the Human Realm for experience.
 Through Zhong Lin's request, he created Chen Ye and erased their memories so that no one knew of Chen Ye's connection to Dong Hua.

 Meng Hao: Ji Heng's father who once served under Dong Hua.
 He was locked up on Mount Bai Shui, where he first met Ji Heng and died saving her, asking Dong Hua to take care of her in his place.
 Having once saved Dong Hua's life, he was promised one favor from Dong Hua.